ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 in pop-up list.

 ## Dictionary

-The List class is a significant improvement over old-school arrays, but some tasks are still somewhat difficult.

 We often have classes where one instance field serves as a key to the data (i.e., uniquely identifies it).
 CPR number for a person,